bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

   ..
 [AuDeLe07] C. Audet, J.E.
 Dennis, Jr., and S. Le Digabel.
     Parallel space decomposition of the mesh adaptive direct search algorithm.
     *SIAM Journal on Optimization*, 19(3):1150–1170, 2008.

+  ..
+[BoDeFrSeToTr99a] A.J.
+Booker, J.E.
+Dennis, Jr., P.D.
+Frank, D.B.
+Serafini, V. Torczon, and M.W.
+Trosset.
+A Rigorous Framework for Optimization of Expensive Functions by Surrogates.
+Structural and Multidisciplinary Optimization, 17(1):1–13, 1999.